sentryco/BioAuth/readme.md

 - Improve this package see: https://github.com/rushisangani/BiometricAuthentication
 - Add autolock after 3min for macOS by just invalidating bioauty, if the app has entered background and not entered foreground etc. Mac: We could simply start autolock after 3 mins  iPhone: when the app enters background mode, its locked. no need for timeout here
 - Detecting if the Touch ID/Face ID configurations have changed since the user’s last authentication.
 Resource to solve: https://www.cognizantsoftvision.com/blog/the-missing-step-when-using-face-id-or-touch-id-in-your-ios-app/
+- Remove unit tst, replace with uitests?
+- The error handling in the LAError+Extension.swift file could be enhanced by providing more specific and user-friendly error messages, especially for biometric authentication errors.
+This could improve the user experience by making the errors more understandable.
+- Updating and Refining .swiftlint.yml The SwiftLint configuration file has several rules commented out.
+Reviewing and deciding on the necessary rules to enforce coding standards consistently across the project would help in maintaining code quality.